Top 10 Best Practices in Accounts Payable

-If you’re in charge of managing accounts payable for your business, you know how time-consuming and stressful these tasks can be.
-From entering data and processing invoices to creating purchase orders and making payments, the responsibilities of managing AP can be overwhelming.
+If you’re in charge of Accounts Payable (AP) for your business, you know how time-consuming and stressful it can be.
+From entering data and processing invoices to creating purchase orders and making payments, the responsibilities of AP management can be overwhelming.
 However, there are ways that can lead you to significant cost and time savings and improved vendor relationships.

 Let’s get started!

-One of the key elements of managing your accounts payable is to put a system in place to track, review, prioritize and organize all the bills and invoices that the company owes.
+One of the key elements of managing your accounts payable is to put a system in place to effectively track, review, prioritize, and organize all the bills and invoices that the company owes.

-You can do so by using a spreadsheet or an invoice processing and approval software program to keep track of due dates, amounts owed, and payment statuses.
-This way you can pay the most important bills first.
+You can do so by using an Excel or Google spreadsheet or by implementing an accounts payable software to keep track of due dates, amounts owed, and payment statuses.

 Having a clear and organized system for tracking your AP will help you ensure that bills are paid on time and your company has an accurate record of its financial obligations.

-Another essential practice to improve your AP process is establishing a payment schedule.
+Another accounts payable processing best practices is establishing a payment schedule.
 This includes outlining when bills are due, and when payments will be made to suppliers.

 In some cases, you can even set your payment terms.
 If that’s the case, aim to pay your suppliers on a weekly basis as it is likely to align with most account settlement periods, which are typically every 7, 14, 21, or 30 days.